-NetCentral is required and included as part of the product for external storage K2 Media Clients and the K2 Storage System.
-NetCentral is optional but recommended for internal storage K2 Media Clients.
+NetCentral is required and included as part of the product for shared storage K2 Media Clients and the K2 Storage System.
+NetCentral is optional but recommended for stand-alone K2 Media Clients.
 6. Create a backup image using the K2 Media Client Recovery CD.
 Refer to the K2 Media Client Service Manual.